brucemack/brucemack.github.io/_posts/2024-06-27-input-output-writer-1.md

 (_Need to get a good photo of the keyboard here._)

-The keyboard layout is a bit different from what we're used to.
-Specifically, the numbers keys are not arranged in a row across the top of the keyboard, but instead are accessed using shifted versions of the UIO, JKL, and M,. keys.
-This makes sense because it provides a physical arrangement of the numbers that would have felt familiar to someone who was used to a tabulation machine.
+The keyboard layout used on the 1620 Model 1F was different from what we're used to on a modern computer.
+Specifically, the numbers keys were not arranged in a row across the top of the keyboard, but instead were accessed using shifted versions of the UIO, JKL, and M,. keys.
+This makes sense because it provided a physical arrangement of the numbers that would have felt familiar to someone who was used to a tabulation machine.
+I know later versions of the 1620 moved to more advanced typewriters, and later to the Selectric model.
+The keyboard layout was an evolving thing.

 (_I believe the Cadetwriter has colored keycaps to denote the numerical keys, but from the pictures I've seen it doesn't look like the 1620 had this feature._)